unglud/dusker/README.md

 <p><img src="https://laravel.com/assets/img/components/logo-dusk.svg"></p>

 <a href="https://github.com/laravel/dusk">Laravel Dusk</a> provides an expressive, easy-to-use browser automation and testing API.
 By default, Dusk does not require you to install JDK or Selenium on your machine.
-Instead, Dusk uses a standalone Chromedriver.
+Instead, Dusk uses a standalone Chrome driver.
 However, you are free to utilize any other Selenium driver you wish.

 ## Installation
 To get started, you should add the unglud/dusker Composer dependency to your project: